 This world offers nothing of redeeming value.
 In the days of Antipas, the seat of authority was Pergamum.
-Pergamum had a unique status that was different than any other city because it was the political center, says Rick Renner, the author of A Light in the Darkness, a study of the seven churches of Asia Minor.
+Pergamum had a unique status that was different than any other city since it was the political center, says Rick Renner, the author of A Light in the Darkness, a study of the seven churches of Asia Minor.
 “It was from there that all the rulings were made that affected the whole of Asia Minor.”

 The people of Pergamum were known as the “Temple-keepers of Asia.”
 The city had three temples dedicated to the worship of the Roman emperor, another for the goddess Athena, and the Great Altar of Zeus, the king of the Greek gods.
 Many scholars believe this altar is the “Throne of Satan” mentioned in the book of Revelation.

-The people of Pergamum worshipped a myriad of Greek and Roman gods, but when Christianity arrived with the belief in just one god, the city’s pagan priests went on the attack and their most famous victim was a man named Antipas.
+The people of Pergamum worshipped a myriad of Greek and Roman gods, but when Christianity arrived with the belief in just one God, the city’s pagan priests went on the attack and their most famous victim was a man named Antipas.

 In the book of Revelation, Jesus called Antipas “my faithful martyr.”
-He was the bishop of Pergamum, ordained by the Apostle John, and his faith got the attention of the priests of Asklepios.
+(Rev. 2:13) He was the bishop of Pergamum, ordained by the Apostle John, and his faith got the attention of the priests of Asklepios.